-My Pure Environment’s new location in Boston MA offers all the same great services as our original location.
-Mold testing, mold inspection, and our patented Dry Fog mold remediation are all available right here in The City of Champions.
+My Pure Environment’s new location in Spokane, WA offers all the same great services as our original location.
+We offer mold testing, mold inspection, and our patented Dry Fog mold remediation.
 In today’s post we will answer a common question we hear from clients: “how fast does mold grow in walls and on floors after a water leak?”

 How Fast Does Mold Grow?